Crackin-Kraken/spresense-sdk-examples/gpio/README.md

 # GPIO
 This section details the use of the GPIO pins for input, output, and interrupts

-## Configuration
+## Operation
 The pins of the Spresense can be set to one of three modes.
-Mode 0 is always GPIO, and modes 1 and 2 are connected to various hardware features, such as UART and PWM drivers.
+Mode 0 is always GPIO, and modes 1, 2, and 3 are connected to various hardware features, such as UART and PWM drivers.
 A full table showing the names of the pins and their state in each mode is given below.
 Pins are connected together into groups, so changing the mode of one pin in that group will change the mode of all pins in that group to be the same.

+WLCSP is the reduced 100-pin package, with fewer pins, whereas FCBGA is the full 185-pin package.
 <table>
-<caption>Table 2.
-List of pins that the SDK controls.</caption>
 <colgroup>
 <col>
 <col>